xbramble16/Learning-Journal/command.md

 - choosing from a healthy selection of extensions

 ### Different Text Editors
-Every computer comes with its own text editor
+Every computer comes with its own text editor.
 - A **Mac** comes with "Text Edit"
 - A **Windows computer** comes with "Notepad"

-THe original types of text editors don't have the features of code completion, syntax highlighting, themes, or extensions.
+The original types of text editors don't have the features of code completion, syntax highlighting, themes, or extensions.

 Different text editors that you can download are:
 - Note Pad ++